vechain/vechain-docs/core-concepts/wallets/sync/user-guide/contributing.md

 Please check the following:

-* Code must be adhere to the official Go Formatting guidelines.
+* Code must adhere to the official Go Formatting guidelines.
 * Get the branch up to date, by merging in any recent changes from the master branch.

 ### Making the pull request <a href="#making-the-pull-request" id="making-the-pull-request"></a>